irakobi/irakobi/README.md

 - 👋 Hi, I’m @irakobi

-- 👀 I’m interested in High tech-design, VLSI and networking
+-  I’m interested in High tech-design, web design and VLSI
-- 🌱 I’m currently learning fiber optics, chip designing
+-  I have bachelor in Electronics and Telecommunication Engineering
+-  I'm currently learning the Software Engineering, eengaging in the web development

 <!---